RunesRepoHub/RRHQD/README.md

 ## How to use

-Run the setup via the command below.
+- Run the setup via the command below.

-Follow the setup "guide" after.
+- Follow the setup "guide" after.

-When asked what branch do you want to use, select the branch you want to use.
+- When asked what branch do you want to use, select the branch you want to use.
 If you want to use a stable branch, select "Prod".

-If you want to the nightly updated code base, then use the "PoC" branch.
+- If you want to the nightly updated code base, then use the "PoC" branch.

 ***Don't use the Dev branch***

+### Setup Command

 ```
 bash <(wget -qO- https://raw.githubusercontent.com/RunesRepoHub/RRHQD/Prod/Setup.sh)